QUaServer/QUaServer/README.md

 Now the client is able to validate the server before connecting to it.

 Note that eventhough validation required creating and managing cryptographic keys, the communications are yet **not encrypted**.
-The files generated in this section are used in the *Encryption* to actually encrypt communications.
+The files generated in this section are used in the *Encryption* section to actually encrypt communications.

 ### Server Description